The Mission, Vision and Guiding Principles of the Corporate Compliance Office

 Nuvance Health is committed to protecting the confidentiality, integrity and availability of protected health information (“PHI”) and other forms of confidential personal information.
 As part of this commitment, Nuvance Health has implemented administrative, physical and technical safeguards to facilitate the ongoing identification of, and timely response to, reasonably anticipated threats to Nuvance Health devices and systems that house, store or transmit confidential personal information.
 Nuvance Health strictly prohibits the impermissible access, disclosure or other use of confidential personal information.
 Unless otherwise authorized by applicable Federal and State law and Nuvance Health’s internal policies and procedures, all access, disclosure or other use of confidential personal information at Nuvance Health is limited to the minimum necessary in light of the reason for such use.

-Mark Dunn, Senior Compliance Officer/HIPAA Privacy and Security Officer within the Corporate Compliance Office, serves as the Privacy Official and Security Official as set forth under the HIPAA Privacy Rule at 45 CFR 164.530 [a][i] and the HIPAA Security Rule at 45 CFR 164.308 [a], respectively.
-Additionally, pursuant to the Privacy Rule at 45 CFR § 164.530 [a][1[ii] and 45 CFR § 164.520, Mr. Dunn, who’s contact information is provided at the bottom of this page, has been designated as the individual to receive HIPAA-related complaints and provide information related to the Nuvance Health’s HIPAA Notice of Privacy Practices, respectively.
+Kevin Chang, Executive Compliance Officer/HIPAA Privacy and Security Officer within the Corporate Compliance Office, serves as the Privacy Official and Security Official as set forth under the HIPAA Privacy Rule at 45 CFR 164.530 [a][i] and the HIPAA Security Rule at 45 CFR 164.308 [a], respectively.
+Additionally, pursuant to the Privacy Rule at 45 CFR § 164.530 [a][1[ii] and 45 CFR § 164.520, Mr. Chang, who’s contact information is provided at the bottom of this page, has been designated as the individual to receive HIPAA-related complaints and provide information related to the Nuvance Health’s HIPAA Notice of Privacy Practices, respectively.

 Benjamin Smith, Chief Information Security Officer within the Information Technology Office, in consultation with Wayne A. McNulty, Chief Compliance, Audit & Privacy Officer within the Corporate Compliance Office, shall serve as the employee responsible for coordinating the Nuvance Health security program as set forth under N.Y.
 General Business Law §§ 899-bb [b][ii] & [b][ii][A][i].